opengamedata/ogd-core/README.md

-Python3 implementation of the Open Game Gata feature extractor
+# Python3 implementation of the Open Game Gata feature extractor

-This code pulls raw game data from a SQL database or export file, chooses appropiate features to extract based on the "game_id" and writes results to a csv file for data mining.
+This code pulls raw game data from a SQL database, BigQuery database, or export file; chooses appropiate features to extract based on the "game_id"; and writes results to a file for data mining.

 See http://fielddaylab.wisc.edu/opengamedata for exports of raw events and the features created by this code for a collection of education games.
 See https://www.youtube.com/watch?v=gelyDJjxIeg for a walkthorugh of the high-level code structure.